goodwinc/metis-copy/class_lectures/week05-mcnulty2/04-D3_tableau/pair_eggdrop.md

 And you are done!

 This is not an easy problem.
 It's okay if you don't solve it completely.
 See which of the above steps you can complete.
-And I'll help you along the way.
+And I'll slack answers to each of the question above, one at a time.
+Flag me if any of it is unclear.